Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 \subsection{Step 3: Quantization of classical systems}

 In the previous step we gave a precise description of the relation 'system-subsystem' between the members of the family $\{\sca_\la\}_{\la\in\Lambda}$.
-Now we are going to focus on a fixed classical system ${\sca}_\la$ (infinite or finite one with $\la=\tL$ in the former case and $\la=(F,\tL)$ in latter one) and {\em quantize} the system according to the standard rules of canonical quantization.
+Now we are going to focus on a fixed classical system ${\sca}_\la$ and {\em quantize} the system according to the standard rules of canonical quantization.
 Thus we will obtain the quantum system $\S_\la$ considered as an approximation of the quantum 'toy theory'.

 Let us extend the Lie algebra $\sca_\la$ which defines the classical system to an operator $*$-algebra $\hat{\sca}_{\la}$ generated by the following linear operators acting on the algebra $\cyl^S_{\tL}$ of Schwarz cylindrical functions compatible with the tame group $\tL$: